Bespeckle/kubetemplate/README.md

     -yamlPath string

-      	path to the template yaml files to launch
+      	path to the template yaml files to launch (defaults to /templates relative to the running binary)